cbib/virhunter/README.md

 ## Training your own model

 You can train your own model, for example for a specific host species.
-Before training you need to collect sequence data for training for three reference datasets: _viruses_, _bacteria_ and _host_.
-Examples are provided by running `scripts/download_toy_dataset.sh` that will download `viruses.fasta`, `host.fasta` and `bacteria.fasta` files (real reference datasets should corresond e.g. to the whole genome of the host, all bacteria and all viruses from the NCBI).

 Training requires execution of the following steps:
-- prepare the training dataset for the neural network module from fasta files with `prepare_ds_nn.py`.
-This step splits the reference datasets into fragments of fixed size (specified in the `config.yaml` file, see below)
+- prepare the training dataset for the neural network module from fasta files with `prepare_ds_nn.py`
 - prepare the training dataset for Random Forest classifier module with `prepare_ds_rf.py`
-- train the neural network module with `train_nn.py`
+- train neural network with `train_nn.py`
-- train the Random Forest module with `train_rf.py`
+- train Random Forest with `train_rf.py`

 To execute these steps you must first fill in the `config.yaml` and then launch the scripts consecutively providing them with the config file like this: